MarkPopovich/cifar-10/README.md

 3. Eventually, do feature selection to make the model even better.

 #### References:
 Deshpande, Adit.
 “The 9 Deep Learning Papers You Need To Know About (Understanding CNNs Part 3).”
-The 9 Deep Learning Papers You Need To Know About (Understanding CNNs Part 3) – Adit Deshpande – CS Undergrad at UCLA ('19), 24 Aug.
+CS Undergrad at UCLA ('19), 24 Aug.
 2016, adeshpande3.github.io/adeshpande3.github.io/The-9-Deep-Learning-Papers-You-Need-To-Know-About.html.